review by Bobby Blakey

 The performances are hit and miss but most work well.
 Cage looks to be all in per usual and having a blast.
 He actually fits perfectly into this role and one of the more entertaining from him in some time.
 While Moussi is leading the charge the rest of the cast get to do their thing complete with Tony Jaa getting the longest fight sequence right out the gate.
 In the end this film isn’t breaking down any walls in the action genre, but it sure is having fun with it.

-If you like martial arts action then get in on the fun and fighting when Jiu Jitsu hits theaters, on Demand and Digital on November 20, 2020 from The Avenue.
+If you like martial arts action then get in on the fun and fighting Jitsu in select theaters, On Demand and Digital now and DVD on December 22, 2020 from Paramount Home Entertainment.

 Check out my interview with director Dimitir Logothetis here.